Pituitary dysfunction after traumatic brain injury can cause a wide range of problems.

 Growth hormone regulates body growth in children, but it also plays a critical role in adulthood.

 The thyroid is a butterfly-shaped gland on the front of your neck.
-It produces several thyroid hormones that are critical for functions such as metabolism, growth, body temperature, and several others.
+It produces several hormones that are critical for functions such as metabolism, growth, body temperature, and several others.

 If the thyroid does not receive stimulation from the pituitary gland, however, it cannot produce these crucial hormones.
 This leads to hypothyroidism, which can cause the following problems: